 Indian men and boys are facing the impact of all the clichés of Bollywood, Hollywood and a misrepresented gender identity.
 We are forced to fit into certain criteria in terms of looks, actions, likes, dislikes and more.
 We are expected to be stronger than others physically, mentally and emotionally.
 This is too much a burden and is an unfair representation.
 This is present in other gender identities as well but is not acknowledged as much for men; many still believe these representations to be true and rarely speak out if they don’t.

 I believe in equality.
 When someone works for equality, they only look at justice.
-I do not believe by making laws gender neutral, we are harming anyone’s rights.
-By providing a man justice for rape, I am not advocating denial for a women; I am fighting for them both to receive equal rights, punishments.
+I do not believe in making laws gender neutral, we are harming anyone’s rights.
+By providing a man justice for rape, I am not advocating denial for women; I am fighting for them both to receive equal rights, punishments.
 If we make all laws gender neutral, we are advocating for both men’s, women’s and other’s rights and thus harm no-one.

 - What other activities you intend to take up for fighting for men’s rights?